OSGP/Documentation/Architecture/Non-functional-overview.md

 ## Non-functional view

-De non-functional view is an overview of the most significant non-functional demands.
+The non-functional view is an overview of the most significant non-functional demands.

 The identified non-functional demands are: